 Ottawa's long and storied history begins centuries ago and reveals a long and evolving relationship with the area's forests.
-Archaeological findings show that the Algonquin peoples lived, hunted, traded and traveled in the Ottawa Valley at least 8,000 years before the arrival of Europeans in North America.
+Algonquin peoples lived, hunted, traded and traveled in the Ottawa Valley at least 8,000 years before the arrival of Europeans in North America.
 In those times, the region would have been densely forested, and the Algonquins would have relied on these forests for shelter and sustenance.